menouarazib/InformationRetrievalInNLP/README.md

 # Datasets
 We use two extensive English texts sourced from the Wikipedia dump [[2]](#2).
 One of these texts centers around Autism [[3]](#3), while the other delves into Anarchism [[3]](#3).
 To effectively utilize `eventdetector-ts`  package, originally tailored for real-time series data and temporal events, we must first convert these texts into real-time series.
-And, represent ground true keywords and tags as real-time events.
+And, represent ground truth keywords and tags as real-time events.

 # Text As Time Series using Word2Vec
 To convert a text into a real-time series, we initially tokenize the text into individual words.
 Following tokenization, we leverage word embedding techniques like Word2Vec [[4]](#4).
 Word2Vec transforms words into dense numerical representations within a high-dimensional space, typically comprising 300 features.